-A "construction defect" case is a lawsuit brought by a condominium on behalf of its unit owners against the condominium's developer (commonly known as the "sponsor"), and sometimes other parties that were involved in the condominium's construction, as a result of discovering defects in the manner in which the condominium was built.
-Some common construction defects include: faulty roof or façade installation resulting in water leaks; defective installation of the plumbing systems resulting in noisy pipes, leaks, or poor water flow; failure to properly submeter gas or electrical utilities; defective installation of kitchen, bathroom or other fixtures inside the units; and defective installation or pouring of concrete resulting in sinking sidewalks or courtyards.
+A "construction defect" case is a lawsuit brought by a condominium on behalf of its unit owners against the condominium's developer (commonly known as the "sponsor"), and sometimes other parties that were involved in the condominium's construction, the manner in which the condominium was built.
+Some comr faulty roof or façade installation resulting in water leaks; defect systems resulting in noisy pipes, leaks, or poor water flow; fail electrical utilities; defective installation of kitchen, bathroom or other fixtures inside the units; and defective installation or pouring of concrete resulting in sinking sidewalks or courtyards.